 We implement the control on both the real and the simulation environment at a control rate of 30 Hz.
 As a result, there is not enough time for the optimizer to converge to the optimal feedback solution.
 Thus, we warm-start the optimizer with a previously computed trajectory.
-Furthermore, the derivatives during the system linearization in the backward step of iLQR and the forward rollout of the iLQR are computed using parallel computing in order to compute good solutions within the time provided to compute a feedback step.
+Furthermore, the derivatives during the system linearization in the backward step of iLQR and the forward rollout of the iLQR are obtained using parallel computing in order to satisfy the time constraints to compute the feedback step.